*This post contains affiliate links. Thanks for supporting The Homeschool Scientist.

 - Turtles young reader – This is a great paperback or Kindle reader with lots of great illustrations and turtle information.

 - Voyage of the Turtle– This is on my reading list.
 Written for high school and adult readers, the author details the perils facing sea turtles in the wild and why they are threatened or endangered.

 - Reptiles of North America – If you know me, you know I can’t resist a guide book!

 - The creek beside our house – There is a snapping turtle that lives in the creek beside our house.
 We haven’t seen him in a month or so.
 We’re going searching for him tomorrow.
 Wish us luck!!

-- Illinois Department of Natural Resources – The Illinois DNR has a turtle fact page and a page about all the different species of turtles that live in Illinois.
+- Illinois Department of Natural Resources – The Illinois DNR has a turtle fact page that also contains information about all the different species of turtles that live in Illinois.

 - A Place For Turtles – Great turtle unit study resources from Growing With Science blog.

-- Reptile Study Ideas post – Stef Layton from Educating Laytons shared a guest post yesterday full of Reptile Study Ideas and free reptile printables that would be great for a turtle study.
+- Reptile Study Ideas post – Stef Layton from Quality Time Matters shared a guest post yesterday full of Reptile Study Ideas and free reptile printables that would be great for a turtle study.